dataclass-cauldron/dataclass-witch/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bump2version patch # possible: major / minor / patch
+$ bumpversion patch # possible: major / minor / patch
 $ git push && git push --tags

 GitHub Actions will then `deploy to PyPI`_ if tests pass.